swerling/cosell/README.txt

 == SYNOPSIS:

     #
-    #  Will produce the following output:
+    #  The following code will produce the following output:
     #
     #       And now a word from our sponsor: 'the'
     #       End of round 1